 Construction & Engineering Services

 Mr. Woods is a civil engineer, certified general contractor, and a LEED Accredited Professional with a background in both the engineering and construction fields.
 He has over 15 years of experience in the areas of civil engineering, environmental engineering, and construction.
 Mr. Woods has extensive project management experience primarily focusing on large-scale design/build projects.
-Mr. Woods has worked on numerous large remediation and re-development projects for defense contractors and Fortune 50 companies.
+Mr. Woods has worked on numerous large remediation and re-development projects for defence contractors and Fortune 50 companies.
 In addition.
 Mr. Woods has managed the vertical construction of numerous residential and commercial projects with an emphasis on “green” and energy-efficient construction practices.